Pratt & Whitney Aerospace Company Instigated Illegal No-Poach Agreement

 Did you work for a company who provided aerospace engineering work for Pratt & Whitney from 2011-2019?

 Pratt & Whitney Allegedly Limited Outsourced Aerospace Employees’ Career Opportunities in No-Poach Agreement

-McCune Wright Arevalo, LLP, (MWA) is bringing a class action against the conspirators involved in an illegal no-poach agreement which intentionally restricted employees’ career mobility and wages.
+McCune Law Group, (MLG) is bringing a class action against the conspirators involved in an illegal no-poach agreement which intentionally restricted employees’ career mobility and wages.
 The conspirators involved were Pratt & Whitney, one of the largest aerospace engine design companies in the country, and five aerospace engineering companies which provided outsourced labor for Pratt & Whitney.

 The Department of Justice (DOJ) has issued a criminal complaint and a warrant for the arrest of an aerospace outsourcing executive working for Pratt & Whitney.
 According to the complaint, from 2011-2019, this executive, Maresh Patel, instigated and enforced an illegal no-poach agreement among the five outsourcing companies from whom Pratt & Whitney requested labor.
 This agreement was allegedly conceived to drive down price quotes for labor performed by the unnamed five outsourcing companies.
 It also offered the added benefit of preventing employee turnover and keeping wages down for outsourcing employees.

 If you were an employee at the aerospace engineering companies in question who may have outsourced to Pratt & Whitney and feel your career opportunities were hampered, contact us today for your free consultation!

 The No-Poach Agreement Prevented Any Hiring Between Competitors